ArturYasnov/HuBMAP-kidney-tissue-segmentation/README.md

 ## Descripton
 It is my solution to Kaggle Hacking the Kidney competition.
-I used U-net model with pretrained on Imagenet resnext50 backbone.
+It uses DeepLabV3+ model with pretrained on Imagenet se_resnext50_32x4d backbone.

 ## Dataset
 Model trained on a HuBMAP - Hacking the Kidney Dataset from Kaggle.